mcaay/Education-Science/Grouping by 3-4 elements = fastest search.md

 ***

-> [!tip] Fact
+> [!success] Fact
 >  Grouping elements by 3 or 4 elements is optimal in terms of information finding speed.

 ***

-# Dirlam, 1972
+# Short summary

-David K. Dirlam calculated how many chunks in memory would be optimal for the fastest information retrieval.
+In 1972, David K. Dirlam calculated how many chunks in memory would be optimal for the fastest information retrieval.
 We can compare this to folders on a computer and the situation where we need to find a file but have no idea where it is located.

-## Numerical Example

 For example, if we have 64 elements (files) in memory and all of them are in one "folder," then <span style="color: #F84;"><b>on average</b></span> (statistically), we would have to read $\frac{1 + 64}{2} = 32.5$ file names to find the correct file, and <span style="color: #F33;"><b>at most</b></span> 64 file names.